The Doozers: Voice cast

-The voice director is Merle Ann Ridley.
+The voice director is Merle Anne Ridley.

 Production

-The series was produced by The Jim Henson Company with DHX Media (now WildBrain).
+The series was produced by The Jim Henson Company with DHX Media (now WildBrain) for Kids' CBC and Hulu.
+The series was distributed by DHX Media, while Larry Jacobs and Bill Gordon served as the directors of the series.
+Executive producers includes Lisa Henson and Halle Stanford for The Jim Henson Company, Steven DeNure and Anne Loi for DHX Media.
+Other staff for the series includes Philip Stamp as supervising producer and Craig Martin as executive story editor.

 The series was presented for sale at television industry conference MIPTV in 2009.
 A March 2009 press announcement stated that test animation was being made, with the series to comprise 52 eleven-minute episodes (or 26 half-hour broadcast episodes).
 Production was originally planned for fall of 2009 with release estimated for fall 2010; however production was delayed as the Henson Company continued to seek out broadcasters.